THOMASELOVE/431-2018-project/survey-results/plan-comments.md

 - In Analysis 4, show the 2x2 table that comes from your choices of L and M (without any imputation) and demonstrate that there are at least 10 subjects in each row and 10 subjects in each column of your table.
 - In Analysis 5, show the larger cross-tabulation that comes from your choices of J and K (without any imputation) and demonstrate that there are at least 10 subjects in each row and 10 subjects in each column of your table.
 - In Analysis 6, show that your variable N is categorical and has at least 3 levels, each with at least 10 subjects in it.

+We are not going to review in a formal way any revisions to the Survey Comparison Plan.
+We expect you to review our comments and make revisions, which are reflected in the final work for Study 1 that you submit as part of the Project Portfolio and present in December.
+It is **UP TO YOU** to verify (with the teaching assistants, through office hours or 431-help as needed) that your revisions are appropriate.
+Dr. Lovw will assess how well you've succeeded by reviewing your Portfolio and your Presentation.

 ## What You Specified in Task D (The Survey Comparison Plan)